Entry from the open web | Frequently Asked Questions

-Over 900M documents will be discoverable.
+Nearly a billion documents are discoverable.
 These will cover the full range of disciplines, including business, health, literature, science & technology, social science, the arts, and history.
-Source types include scholarly journals, books, newspapers, magazines, trade journals, working papers, video, audio, and more.
-Note, certain content sets are excluded such as third party databases, A&I only products, and others.How can customers request trials for content (products) that they are not subscribed to?
+Source types include scholarly journals, books, newspapers, magazines, trade journals, working papers, video, audio, dissertations, and more.
+Note, certain content sets are excluded such as third-party databases, A&I only products, dissertations with author-bound royalties, and others.How can customers request trials for content (products) that they are not subscribed to?

 What sort of usage is logged for unauthenticated users on the ProQuest Platform?

 Since the user has not authenticated yet, we don’t know which account they are associated with so we cannot log any of this usage.Will the usage of preview content be logged to my institution’s account?

 As noted above, since the user has not authenticated, we don’t know what institution they are associated with, thus we cannot log their usage.